Small Cutting Garden Plan for Homegrown Bouquets

 Celosia: Sunday Wine Red, Flamingo Purple

-Where to Buy Seeds and Tubers
+Where to Buy Flower Seeds and Dahlia Tubers

 Your local nursery should be well-stocked with seeds, seedlings, and dahlia tubers.
 Big box stores with garden centers will carry seeds and dahlias as well.

-You can also shop online.
 Dahlia tubers usually are available for pre-order in the winter and ship in the spring if you order online.
 Outside of that window of time, you’ll have to try shopping in person or asking your gardening friends for tubers.

-If you’re looking for a specific variety of dahlia, you’ll have to buy tubers.
 If you don’t really care what kind you get, you can try growing dahlias from seed.
 I don’t recommend this for a small cutting garden because dahlia genetics are unpredictable and you could end up with a dahlia that doesn’t flower productively or have long enough stems for the vase.

-Here are a few places I recommend for buying seeds and tubers.
 Some of these are affiliate links, so I could earn a small commission if you purchase here at no cost to you.
 And some links are not affiliates.
 They are just places I’ve bought from before and had a good experience with!

 Get Ready to Grow Your Cutting Garden

-Leave a Comment
+Leave a Reply

 Scroll to Top